-Abiding Holy Spirit
+The Eternal Holy Spirit

-How much more shall the blood of Christ, who through the eternal Spirit offered himself without spot to God, purge your conscience from dead works to serve the living God?
+“How much more shall the blood of Christ, who through the eternal Spirit offered himself without spot to God, purge your conscience from dead works to serve the living God?”

 Did you catch that?
 The Bible calls Him the eternal Spirit.
 The Holy Spirit did not become a god amongst other gods.
 No way!
 He is the Eternal, Almighty God of heaven and earth.

-when one receives Mormonism's spirit.
+2 Corinthians 11:4 gives a warning about receiving a different spirit.
+That is precisely what happens when one receives Mormonism's spirit.
 It is to receive a different spirit other than the Spirit that is

-Do you have the right Spirit!
+Do you have the right Spirit?